reiver/golang-backend-training/chapters/outputting/README.md

 Did it output?:
 > Hello world!

 ➤ Note if you are using `git`.
-Typically most people do NOT commit the executable iles into git.
+Typically most people do NOT commit the executable files into git.
 So you probably want to be careful what you commit.
-Maybe even excluse it using a `.gitignore` file.
+Maybe even exclude it using a `.gitignore` file.

 ## 1.4.
 Hello {NAME}